ffouquet42/Libft/README.md

 ## Grade - 125/100

-`screen`
 Mandatory Part : 100/100
 Bonus Part : 25/25

 ## Description

 This first project as a student of 42 consists of recoding a certain number of functions from the standard C library, as well as other utility functions that we will be able to reuse throughout our course.
-You will find the English and French subjects in the "subjects" folder.

 ## What's in this project